 Participatory Budgeting is a democratic process in which community members directly decide how to spend part of a public budget.
 It’s grassroots democracy at its best.
 It helps make budget decisions clear and accessible.
 It gives real power to people who have never before been involved in the political process.
 And it results in better budget decisions—because who better knows the needs of our community than the people who live there?

 Attending Year Round

-Baker's Bounty Artisan breads and pastries from Union County, NJ.
+Baker's Bounty Artisan breads and pastries from Union County, NJ (will return in February)

-Knoll Krest Farm Eggs and chicken from Dutchess County, NY.
+Knoll Krest Farm Eggs, pasta, soups, and baked goods from Dutchess County, NY

 Attending Growing Season Only